google/shaderc/README.md

 On Windows, the following tools should be installed and available on your path:

-- Visual Studio 2013 Update 4 or later.
-Previous versions of Visual Studio will likely work but are untested.
+- Visual Studio 2015 or later.
+Previous versions of Visual Studio may work but are untested and unsupported.
 - Git - including the associated tools, Bash, `diff`.

 Optionally, the following tools may be installed on any OS: